FMI logo

 About the Community Uplift Awards

-The three program recipients each receive $1,000 to help expand their community uplift program, along with a commemorative plaque.
-They will be recognized by FMI and The Shelby Report for their outstanding efforts online and in print.
+The three program recipients will each receive $1,000 to help expand their community uplift programs, along with a plaque.

 Learn more about its 2025 Community Uplift Award recipients and the stories among the nominees, including The Fresh Market, Strack & Van Til, Winn Dixie, SpartanNash, Stop & Shop, Schnucks, Dollar General, Briar Patch Food Co Op and Hannaford at www.FMI.org/CommunityUplift.